Folding seat

+Folding seats are typically found in stadiums, arenas, theaters, lecture halls and auditoriums to facilitate entry and exit.
+Typically stadiums will utilise the folding seat feature to ensure they are compliant with allowing for egress of crowds for an emergency exit, or to allow movement of peoples.
+In the UK, folding or tip up seats ensure that a ground is Green Guide Compliant.

 Some folding seats in rapid transit may fold-down rather than fold up.

 In passenger aircraft, folding seats called jump seat, are used for cabin crew during start and landing.